-Climb aboard the FTR, the Flat Track Racer, and the stance of the bike is very much more aggressive than its laid back cousin, the Scout.
+Climb aboard the FTR, the Flat Track Racer, and the stance of the bike is very much more aggressive than the laid back Scout.
 Upright, wide bars combine with the foot-pegs that are just set back a little.
 The bike has a business like feel, as if it just wants to get out there and rip up some tarmac, or better still some gravel!
-The chunky tyres, that have a pattern new to me, are somewhere between knobblies and road tyres, just add to the statement the bike is trying to make.
+The chunky tyres, that have a pattern new to me, are somewhere between knobblies and road tyres.
+They just add to the statement the bike is trying to make.

 This is the perfect road for the FTR to be put through its paces and I have to say it rose to the challenge.
-The 1200 engine shares layout and capacity with its mild mannered cousin the Scout, but it has been heavily reworked and now is a much meaner affair punching out 123 bhp, but it is more the manner in which the punch is put out that is significant here.
-The bike has real grunt and it really catapults you out of bends and as the bends come thick and fast on this road it was a real hoot to ride.
-The FTR has great stoppers too and when combined with the well controlled handling the whole package delivers fun by the bucket load.
+The 1200 engine shares layout and capacity with its mild mannered cousin the Scout.
+Here though it has been heavily reworked and now is a much meaner affair punching out 123 bhp.
+However it is more the manner in which that punch is delivered that is significant here.
+The bike has real grunt and it really catapults you out of bends.
+They come thick and fast on this road and the FTR is a real hoot to ride in this environment.
+The bike’s brakes are great too and when combined with the well controlled handling the whole package delivers fun by the bucket load.
 I must admit I wasn’t sure about the tyres when I first saw them, but there was no problems here!
 The bike I rode was fitted with snarling Akrapovic pipes too, which give a real menace to the engine note, but I think a little more work is needed to clean up the throttle response at town speeds when the bike is cold.
 They look and sound great though.

 Reading and willing to kick you sideways on dirt track, but also rather good on a twisty English A road!

 Business like clocks and there is a USB for the seemingly essential electronics gadgets we love to saddle ourselves with these days.
-Please develop a shroud for the rad cap Mr.Indian
+Please develop a shroud for the rad cap Mr Indian

 Thanks to Midwest Moto for letting me try your demo , I would recommend you do the same